Conte di Cavour-class battleship: Armor

 The Conte di Cavour-class ships had a complete waterline armor belt that was 2.8 m high; 1.6 m of this was below the waterline and 1.2 m above.
 It had a maximum thickness of 250 mm amidships, reducing to 130 mm towards the stern and 80 mm towards the bow.
 The lower edge of this belt was a uniform 170 mm in thickness.
 Above the main belt was a strake of armor 220 mm thick that extended 2.3 m up to the lower edge of the main deck.
 Above this strake was a thinner one, 130 millimeters thick, that extended 138 m from the bow to 'X' turret.
 The upper strake of armor protected the casemates and was 110 mm thick.
 The ships had two armored decks: the main deck was 24 mm thick in two layers on the flat that increased to 40 mm on the slopes that connected it to the main belt.
 The second deck was 30 mm thick, also in two layers.
 Fore and aft transverse bulkheads connected the armored belt to the decks.

 The frontal armor of the gun turrets was 280 mm in thickness with 240 mm thick sides, and an 85 mm roof and rear.
 Their barbettes also had 230-millimeter armor above the forecastle deck that reduced to 180 mm between the forecastle and upper decks and 130 millimeters below the upper deck.
-The forward conning tower had walls 280 millimeters thick; those of the aft conning tower were 180 millimeters thick.
+The forward conning tower had walls 280 mm thick; those of the aft conning tower were 180 millimeters thick.
 The total weight of the protective armor was 5150 LT, just over 25 per cent of the ships' designed displacement.
 The total weight of the entire protective system was 6122 LT, 30.2 per cent of their intended displacement.